RedEpicness/neuro-sdk-kotlin/README.md

-## Kotlin Neuro Game SDK
+## Kotlin Neuro SDK

-A Kotlin implementation of the [Neuro Game SDK](https://github.com/VedalAI/neuro-game-sdk).
+A Kotlin implementation of the [Neuro SDK](https://github.com/VedalAI/neuro-sdk).

 While the project has been reasonably tested, I have not implemented it fully into a game yet, so there might still be minor changes done to the project as I'm using it for a game integration.